googleforgames/open-saves/docs/deploying.md

 ## Before you begin

 You may want to create a new project for this quickstart, as we create a Datastore instance and it can only be done once per project.
+This also allows you to easily delete the project after you are done with it.

 To build and deploy the Open Saves servers, you need to install and configure the following: